Two journalists attacked, news van vandalized while covering Puerto Rico protests

 According to translations made available to the U.S. Press Freedom Tracker, reporter Kefrén Velázquez and photojournalist Luis Ojeda were covering protests against Gov. Wanda Vázquez Garced and her administration in Old San Juan.

-Newspaper Primera Hora reported that Velázquez interceded when protesters attempted to set the car on fire.
-Though Velázquez was able to stop the vandals, protesters threw stones at him.
+Newspaper Primera Hora reported that Velázquez interceded when individuals attempted to set the car on fire.
+Though Velázquez was able to stop the vandals, others threw stones at him.
 The individuals also reportedly attacked Ojeda with a piece of wood.
+Ojeda's assault is documented here.

 In an interview with his station the following morning, Velázquez said that police officers did not act quickly to protect them from the riot.
 However, eventually the Special Forces lined up in front of him and Ojeda.